NicholsSchool/2024-Gobo-States/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

         CODE CHANGES:
-Test and Tune the new lerp spline                               [TODO] Make autos                                                      [TODO]
+Test and Tune the new lerp spline                               [IN PROGRESS] Make autos                                                      [TODO]

             SUBSYSTEMS AND UTILITY TESTING: